rclone/rclone/docs/content/commands/rclone_serve_dlna.md

       --no-seek                                Don't allow seeking in files.
       --poll-interval duration                 Time to wait between polling for changes.
 Must be smaller than dir-cache-time.
 Only on supported remotes.
 Set to 0 to disable. (default 1m0s)
       --read-only                              Mount read-only.
-      --uid uint32                             Override the uid field set by the filesystem. (default 1000) --umask int                              Override the permission bits set by the filesystem. (default 2) --vfs-cache-max-age duration             Max age of objects in the cache. (default 1h0m0s) --vfs-cache-max-size SizeSuffix          Max total size of objects in the cache. (default off) --vfs-cache-mode CacheMode               Cache mode off|minimal|writes|full (default off)
+      --uid uint32                             Override the uid field set by the filesystem.
+Not supported on Windows. (default 1000)
+      --umask int                              Override the permission bits set by the filesystem.
+Not supported on Windows. (default 2)
+      --vfs-cache-max-age duration             Max age of objects in the cache. (default 1h0m0s) --vfs-cache-max-size SizeSuffix          Max total size of objects in the cache. (default off) --vfs-cache-mode CacheMode               Cache mode off|minimal|writes|full (default off)